 Teacher Education Licensure Program Grades K-6

 Students in this degree program complete 42 credit hours in the general education core and 36 hours in the professional education core.
 They also complete coursework related to the major they've chosen, which could include 25 credit hours in math, 36 credit hours in English, 24 credit hours in social studies or 27 credit hours in interdisciplinary science.
 Supplemental core courses related to the chosen major are also required, along with 12 credit hours of student teaching and capstone work.
 Students are awarded a bachelor's degree upon completion of the program.

 Teacher Education Licensure Program Grades 7-12

 Students who want to teach grades 7-12 choose a major from one of six fields: political science/government, history, math, chemistry, English or biology.
 Students complete 33 hours in the professional teaching core and 12 credits in clinical practice to meet teaching licensure requirements.
 Coursework in general education and the major is also required.
 This program awards a bachelor's degree.

 Aspiring teachers who want to work with students in grades K-12 must first select a major in math, science, English or social studies.
 Students complete major requirements and a supplemental core requirement that includes courses focused on the primary field of study.
 For example, the supplemental core for English majors includes courses in teaching English and adolescent literature.
 Teaching methods are covered in the professional core, and students complete a semester of clinical practice.

 Other School Options

 There are a few community colleges in the Memphis area that offer associate's degrees in early childhood education.
-Among these is Southwest Tennessee Community College, a two-year institution with an enrollment of almost 13,000 students.
+Among these is Southwest Tennessee Community College, a two-year institution with an enrollment of more than 9,000 students.